JohannaTrost/seqsharp/README.md

     },

     "results_path": "",
-    "comments": "This is an example configuration"
+    "comments": "This is an example cfguration"
 }
 ```
 Note that you do not have to specify the batch size and the learning rate.
 In this case, enter `""` instead of a value.
 Consequently, the following batch sizes are used: `32, 64, 128, 256, 512`.
 The learning rates in that case are: `0.1, 0.01, 0.001, 0.0001`.
 All batch sizes and learning rates are combined and used for different trainings.
 In the end, only the results and models of the training with the best validation accuracy are stored.